 - Following approval of our allocation plan, the PJ will provide information to the community stating the amount of funds that will be made available for supportive services through HOME-ARP. - The PJ will work with community partners to structure a grant program administered through the PJ (Housing & Neighborhood Development Department) to award funds over a multi-year period of time.
 It is the desire of the PJ to engage a group of citizens and/or stakeholders to be involved in the decision-making process for the distribution of these funds. - i.
 A part of this program will involve having potential awardees describe how they would utilize HOME-ARP capacity and operating funds to administer a HOME-ARP program.
-For instance, if more case management staff were to be hired through HOME-ARP, how the subrecipient might utilize capacitybuilding funds to enhance training or fundraising efforts.
+For instance, if more case management staff were to be hired through HOME-ARP, how the subrecipient might utilize capacitybuilding funds to enhance training or fundraising efforts to prepare for and sustain supportive service provision during and beyond the expiration of HOME-ARP funding.
 The PJ would plan to utilize those categories of HOME-ARP use as an integrated part of its supportive services grant program. - The PJ will follow its Citizens Participation Plan and Policies & Procedures for guidance on administering the program. - Program management for subrecipients will be conducted by the PJ.